 As Scot confirms, one of the great advantages of acrylic furniture is its ability to work with almost any interior design scheme.
 Of course, it’s a natural choice for modernist & minimalist design schemes favoured by urban architects but it also has a place mixed with vintage furniture and also works well with traditional design schemes.

 As well as looking great, acrylic also brings many practical advantages.
 Clear acrylic makes the most of light & space in any room – perfect when light is plentiful as in a loft apartment, but also brilliant when light is more limited in, say, cozy country cottages.
-Mixed with antique furniture and traditional fabrics, acrylic tables add appeal without detracting from the overall scheme.
+Mixed with antique furniture and traditional fabrics, clear acrylic coffee tables add appeal without detracting from the overall scheme.
 Additionally, an acrylic table can be used across a number of differently styled rooms without looking out of place; what starts as a smart addition to the traditionally-themed living room can also be used in an achingly trendy kid’s room or a practical home office or study.

 Easy clean acrylic is practical & affordable